Cascading and inheritance

 Best practices

-Avoid disabling inheritance
+Avoid turning inheritance off

 Avoid making hidden pockets of access